bravegrumpy/odin-recipes/README.md

 **Rules**

 - Do not do a whole new "tutorial"
 - Don't use a web framework
 - You can look up API / syntax considerations
 - No `npm install`, `gem install` or `pip install`.
 If I want to use it, it must be through a CDN.
     - This inherently limits tailwind usage.
 - publish using gitub pages
 - anything you can link to using a cdn and an link in the `<head>` is kosher.
+- Do Google info, so long as its just for API esque concepts

 [^1]: Windows Subsystem for Linux, the "Linux" for Windows users.
 I do have ZorinOS installed, but I did not actually partition enough space for the OS for it to be useful, and I'm not super sure how to "un partition" a hardrive once it is partitioned.
 [^2]: The version control system that "won".